anshuthopsee/nse-oi-visualizer/README.md

 7. You are good to go.

 ## To be added
-1. Timestamps showing last updated time.
-2. FII and DII data visualization.
+1. FII and DII data visualization.
-3. Option Payoff visualization?
+2. Option Payoff visualization?
 Maybe.

 ## References
 1. Tried to replicate the UI of https://www.sensibull.com/ app.